the-t-in-rtf/ul-image-api/README.md

 This package provides reference front-end components designed to work with the API.
 The live API provides [CORS headers](https://www.w3.org/TR/cors/) that allow the API to be used from scripts running on third-party sites.
 So, you can use the components in this package on your own site.
-See [docs/api-client-docs.md](the API client documentation) for details.
+See [the API client documentation](docs/api-client-docs.md) for details.